 The early posts mostly were from the old stuff from the first camera that I took while wandering the city in 2002-2003.
 It reached the limit for me to take images I envisioned until we got a DSLR, Nikon D70.
 The new toy freed me to play with and explore more of Sydney.

-The last photo exploration of 2004 got me into a trouble with an authority.
+The last photo exploration of 2004 got me into trouble with authority.
 It became a big stress in the following year but didn’t stop me from taking photos.